-- Develop a Land Management Plan to address recreation, signage, maintenance, and trash removal on islands owned by NSPW. - Develop a Whitewater Recreation Plan that also includes the Saxon Falls Project to determine a designated schedule for the two proposed release events. - Provide two water releases downstream annually for whitewater boating. - Supplement water releases as needed from the Gile Dam for enhanced aesthetics at the Saxon Falls bypass reach. - Implement the Cave Bat BITP/A for any routine vegetation maintenance activities at NSPW's FERC-approved recreation site(s). - Implement the Wood Turtle BITP/A for routine maintenance activities at NSPW's FERC-approved recreation site(s) as long as the turtle remains a state-threatened or endangered species.
+- Provide discharge and reservoir elevation information via the internet. - Review and update or replace the Take-Out and Part 8 signage at the Canoe Portage recreation site. - Conduct routine maintenance of NSPW's FERC approved recreation site(s), including signage over the term of the original license. - Develop a Whitewater Recreation Plan that also includes the Saxon Falls Project to determine a designated schedule for the two proposed release events. - Provide two water releases downstream annually for whitewater boating. - Supplement water releases as needed from the Gile Dam for enhanced aesthetics at the Saxon Falls bypass reach. - Implement the Cave Bat BITP/A for any routine vegetation maintenance activities at NSPW's FERCapproved recreation site(s). - Implement the Wood Turtle BITP/A for routine maintenance activities at NSPW's FERC-approved recreation site(s) as long as the turtle remains a state-threatened or endangered species.